Man pressing blockchain chain concept

 Are you a blockchain-curious software developer?
 Then our blog series on businesses building blockchain applications on BSV is for you!
 Whether you want to learn the Bitcoin scripting language or work on the front-end development of blockchain applications, these business case studies will give you an idea of where you could fit in.

-In the first edition of this series, the Bitcoin SV Academy spoke with Elas Digital founder, Brendan Lee, Managing Director at Predict Ecology, Daniel Keane and Founder at WeatherSV and MetaStreme, Paul Chiari.
+In the first edition of this series, the BSV Academy spoke with Elas Digital founder, Brendan Lee, Managing Director at Predict Ecology, Daniel Keane and Founder at WeatherSV and MetaStreme, Paul Chiari.
 Though they head up small teams, they all understand that the BSV blockchain’s potential for the Internet of Things (IoT) sector is tremendous, and it is only a matter of time before corporate giants catch on.

 Brendan Lee - Founder at Elas Digital